 In this post, we are going to review why the error happens and the effective ways to fix it.
 This manual will be useful for all beginning WordPress developers.

-What is error establishing a database connection error occur?
+What is an error establishing a database connection error?

 WordPress uses two main components in its work: PHP and MySQL.
 PHP is responsible for the functionality of your site, and MySQL stores all the data related to your site including pages, posts, plugins, widgets, etc.

 When you enter the name of a site in the address bar, PHP establishes the connection to the database and extracts the content of the requested page from it.
-When PHP cannot connect to MySQL for some reason, there is no data to display on the page and, instead of the content, the browser displays Error establishing a database connection WordPress.
+When PHP cannot connect to MySQL for some reason, there is no data to display on the page, and, instead of the content, the browser displays an Error establishing a database connection to WordPress.
 Read about some other common errors (404, 403, 502, 504) you might come across.

 Causes for error establishing a database connection error:

-It happens when you fill in the incorrect login data, or when the registration info changed, you it wasn’t corrected in the file.
+It happens when you fill in the incorrect login data, or when the registration info changes and it wasn’t corrected in the file.

 - The connection limit has been reached.
 Usually, the hosting company does not want the clients to reload the shared database and set a limit on the number of connections from one client, for example, 8.

 When your site is visited by many people at the same time, the number of connections will be reached and you will see an error message.

-WPOven provides you with dedicated servers with every plan starting $16.61 per month along with FREE daily malware scanning and cleanup, FREE themes & Plugins, FREE WordPress Dev & Server support for starters.
+WPOven provides you with dedicated servers with every plan starting at $16.61 per month along with FREE daily malware scanning and cleanup, FREE themes & Plugins, FREE WordPress Dev & Server support for starters.